Peach Pie Bars

 Instructions

-- Preheat the oven to 350 degrees F. Prepare a 8×8″ baking dish with cooking spray or overlapping parchment paper for easy removal.
+- Preheat the oven to 350 degrees F. Prepare a 9" square baking dish with cooking spray or overlapping parchment paper for easy removal.

-- Whisk together 1 cup flour, rolled oats, cane sugar, 1/2 teaspoon ground cinnamon in the base of a food processor fitted with a dough blade or a large bowl.
+- Whisk together the flour rolled oats, brown sugar, baking powder, lemon zest, 1/2 teaspoon ground cinnamon in the base of a food processor fitted with a dough blad

-- Remove from oven and let cool completely.
+- Remove from oven and let cool completely, at least 2 hours on a wire rack.
 The bars need to cool completely for the filling to set.

 - Slice into 12 bars and serve.